PatrykKucia/STM32L476RG_Basics/README.md

      - Basic timer ![alt text](image-3.png)
      - General purpose timer![alt text](image-2.png)
      - Each channel has its own "Capture/Compare n register", where "n" is the channel number.
 If a given channel acts as an input, the register can store the measurement result from a given channel (for example, pulse width).
 However, if a given channel is an output, the value of this register is compared with the base counter.
 When the values ​​are equal, an interrupt may be raised or the value of the output pin may be changed ![alt text](image-4.png)
+     - "Output Compare", means that a given channel will work as an output.
+In such a situation, the value of the register associated with a specific channel is compared with the main counter.
+Whereas "No Output" means that the channel is not directly (hardware) connected to any output pin.
+The Pulse value in the settings will be compared with the base counter value.